mahav-project/NSW-property-data/README.md

 | **Terraform** | All infrastructure defined as code, single `terraform apply` deploy |

 ## Dashboard
-Built on Streamlit Cloud — queries run in parallel via `ThreadPoolExecutor`, results cached for 10 minutes, backed entirely by pre-aggregated materialized views so page loads stay fast regardless of filter combination.
+Built on Streamlit Cloud — queries run in parallel via `ThreadPoolExecutor`, results cached for 10 minutes, backed by pre-aggregated materialized views so page loads stay fast regardless of filter combination.

 ## Architecture